Amplify Your Social Media NOW…and here’s how to do it

 Therefore, leveraging social media and doing it well will soon no longer be a competitive advantage, but a necessity.

 According to Pew, 7% of American adults were using social media in 2005.
 As of their study in 2015, that number jumped to 65%.
-And, in 2016, 78% of the U.S. population had a social network profile according to Statista.
+And, in 2018, 77% of the U.S. population has a social network profile according to Statista.

 How did we get here?